GreaterManchesterODA/Digital-Exclusion-Risk-Index/Version 1/Tableau development_v1.md

 |Highlight Deprivation score graph on map hover|Highlight|Hover|Map of Deprivation score|Deprivation Score graph||
 |Highlight Deprivation map based on graph selection|Highlight|Select|Deprivation Score graph|Map of Deprivation score||
 |Highlight Deprivation score graph on map selection|Highlight|Select|Map of Deprivation score|Deprivation Score graph||

+---
+<a name="ft1">1</a>: Tableau is a form of business intelligence and analytics software.
+[It is available at Tableau's website.](https://www.tableau.com/en-gb) A free download and trial is available from Tableau.
+The GMCA used [Tableau Desktop](https://www.tableau.com/en-gb/products/desktop) and [Tableau Server](https://www.tableau.com/en-gb/products/server) to create and publish the dashboards.
+Other business analytics tools will work just as well, but may not provide the same names or options as Tableau.
+Other options with a free or freemium model are available, such as PowerBI, Plotly and Google Data Studio.